I've got a fascination with quaint and whimsical things. Their aesthetic components captivate me and my curiosity and imagination are just let loose.

 A Doorway to the Heart

-I was particularly struck by these image of a door left ajar a little with a key still left in the lock.
+I was particularly struck by this image of a door left ajar a little with a key still left in the lock.
 My artistic license changed the label on the keyring to what I felt it represented to me.

 Then another doorway grabbed my attention.
 There are only about 4 or 5 metres between that door and the waves when the tide is in.
 I'm sure many times the sea surges in winter hit that door when the waves get rough.
 But just look a little deeper into the frame.
 Behind that door lies a beautiful garden that's protected from all that weather related adversity.
-As a result the plants thrive because of the shelter of from the doorway and boundary wall.
+As a result the plants thrive because of the shelter from the doorway and boundary wall.

 So with that in mind let me illustrate what I'm really thinking...

 Sometimes behind a doorway there's a garden paradise just waiting to be explored.
 But not every one is given the key to explore that paradise.
 The only key that can open that door is trust.
 You just have to make sure that you give that key to someone who treats the key as being precious.
 They have to prove that they deserve that key in the first place.
 Any other key won't fit if respect and trust are missing.